Curate Splunk knowledge with Manager

 The process of knowledge object creation starts out slow, but can get complicated over time.
 It's easy to reach a point where users are "reinventing the wheel," creating searches that already exist, designing redundant event types, and so on.
 These things may not be a big issue if your user base is small, but they can cause unnecessary confusion and repetition of effort, especially as they accumulate over time.

-This topic discusses how knowledge managers can use Splunk Manager to take charge of the knowledge objects in their Splunk system and show them who's boss.
-Splunk Manager can give a savvy and attentive knowledge manager a view into what knowledge objects are being created, who they're being created by, and (to some degree) how they are being used.
+This chapter discusses how knowledge managers can use Manager to take charge of the knowledge objects in their Splunk system and show them who's boss.
+Manager can give a savvy and attentive knowledge manager insight into what knowledge objects are being created, who they're being created by, and (to some degree) how they are being used.

 With Manager, you can easily: